(Note: This story was originally published July 1.)

 "We've been planning this for some time, but right now it can feel like a whirlwind,” Westmoreland says.

 There have been a handful of notable Monday qualifiers this year—Corey Conners winning the PGA Tour's Texas Open, Doc Redman securing temporary membership on the big tour in Detroit—but the most intriguing is Westmoreland.
 The 27-year-old shot a bogey-free 64 last week at TalonsCove Golf Club in Saratoga Springs, Utah, to earn a spot in the Korn Ferry Tour’s Utah Championship.
 It's an impressive feat in itself, but more so when realizing the week was supposed to be his official exit from the United States Air Force.

 “The [final] interview was supposed to be on Friday [during the second round], so we had to push it back to this Wednesday,” Westmoreland explains.
 “Now we have to push it off again.”

-That’s because Westmoreland made the cut at Utah's Oakridge Country Club with a six-under score, and though severe weather wreaked havoc on the weekend, he managed to keep cool to turn in a seven-under 277, good enough for a T-25 finish.
+That’s because Westmoreland made the cut at Utah's Oakridge Country Club with a six-under-par score, and despite severe weather on the weekend, he managed to keep cool to turn in a seven-under 277, good enough for a T-25 finish.
 Those finishing among the top 25 at a Korn Ferry event are automatically exempt into the next tournament, which is why Westmoreland is heading east to the LECOM Health Challenge in Findley Lake, N.Y., and postponing that exit interview another week.

 Each pushback means Westmoreland stays in the service a bit longer.
-“They’re OK with it, although they’ll probably give me the boot in August,” Westmoreland says.
+“They’re OK with it, although they’ll probably give me the boot soon,” Westmoreland says.

 Which is a fair trade, considering Westmoreland has already postponed his dream for his country.